alexindigo/node-global-define/README.md

 ### Same file invocation

-If you want to use `global-define` within tne entry point of your application (*your index file*).
+If you want to use `global-define` within the entry point of your application (*your index file*).
 It returns reference to the `define` function tailored for the invoking module:

 `index.js`: